Hacking Java Deserialization

 Java serialized objects have the following signatures.
 These can help you recognize potential entry points for your exploits:

-• Starts with AC ED 00 05 in Hex or rO0 in Base64.
+in Base64.
 (You might see this within HTTP requests as cookies or parameters.)
+Content-type

 Since Java serialized objects contain a lot of special characters, it is common to encode them before transmission.
 So look out for differently encoded versions of these signatures as well.